captainvarun/twitter-clone/README.md

 # Twitter Clone: NextJS, Tailwind, Sanity, TypeScript, NextAuth

-This project is a twitter clone built using NextJS.
+This project is a twitter clone built using NextJS and follows best practices wherever pssobile.

+# Scope
+- How to add data to a Sanity CMS Backend from the frontend using Mutations!
+- How to Query data using the popular GROQ query language

 ## Deploy your own